sshalem/Spring-Boot/01-Application-Properties-Logging/01_schema.sql and data.sql/README.md

 <img src="https://img.shields.io/badge/- 4.1.
 Example with Multiple data.sql files %20-blue" height=40px>

-Here is a layout of multile data.sql files:
+Here is a layout of multile data.sql files. </br>
 We can see that we have the following:

 * main `application.properties` file
 * 3 different application files config:
     a. `application-h2.properties`
     b. `application-mysql.properties`
     a. `application-postgres.properties`

 We also have 3 different `data-XXX.sql` files:
 1. `data-H2.sql`